apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 The `camel-kubernetes` component can now auto-create `KubernetesClient` if needed, making it easier to use when running inside a Kubernetes pod.

-Upgraded many 3rd party dependencies to latest release at time of release.
+Upgraded many 3rd-party dependencies to the latest release at the time of release.

 ## New Components

 - `camel-beanio` - **Added back:** Marshal and unmarshal Java beans to and from flat files (such as CSV, delimited, or fixed length formats).
-- `camel-jte` - Transform messages using a Java based template engine (JTE).
+- `camel-jte` - Transform messages using a Java-based template engine (JTE).
 - `camel-wasm` - Invoke Wasm functions.
 - `kotlin-api` - API for the new Kotlin DSL